 In each of these impressive monuments, you’ll find some of the best collections of Spanish and European art in the world.
 Whether you visit a museum or tour the entire Golden Triangle, you’ll find yourself immersed in the rich works of art and priceless creations that have emerged from the last 500 years of European art.

 That is why most experts agree that the best collection of world-class masterpieces in Spain for luxury travelers is undoubtedly in Madrid.

 Famous for its architecture, parks and museums, Barcelona is the mecca for artistic travel experiences.

-Don’t miss La Sagrada Familia, Gaudí’s magnificent masterpiece still under construction, and its Parc Güell, clad in psychedelic mosaics.
+Don’t miss the early works of the young Picasso and the excellent collection of Joan Miró.
+But arguably the most important artistic sites in Barcelona are perhaps the unique architecture of Gaudí: La Sagrada Familia, Gaudí’s magnificent masterpiece still under construction, and its Parc Güell, clad in psychedelic mosaics.
 For more architectural magic, visit Casa Batllò and Casa Milà, or La Pedrera, Gaudí’s last private residence.